kayleecodes1/node-angular-starter/README.md

 $ bower install
 ```

 Now everything's set up and ready to go.
-Check the sections below for how to build the project and run the server.
+Read on for how to build the project and run the server.

-## Build Process
+### Build Process

-This project uses Gulp for its build process and has a number of commands.
-The following command will build the project for production.
-This means concatenating and minifying all source files into a single JS file and a single CSS file, as well as compressing image assets:
+This project uses Gulp for its build process and has a number of gulp tasks.

+The compile command will build the project for production.
+This means concatenating and minifying all source files into a single JS file and a single CSS file, as well as compressing image assets.
+The default Gulp command also runs the compile task and is exactly equivalent.

 ```sh
 $ gulp compile
 ```

-The default Gulp command also runs the compile task and is exactly equivalent to the above:

 ```sh
 $ gulp
 ```

-The following command will build the project for development.
-This means that all files will be kept separate (except for CSS) and will remain untouched.
+The build command will build the project for development.
+This means that all files will be kept separate (except for CSS) and will remain untouched for easy debugging and analysis.

 ```sh
 $ gulp build
 ```

-//TODO
+The watch command will run a build and then watch the application files for changes.
+Whenever changes are made, the build files will be updated appropriately.

 ```sh
 $ gulp watch
 ```

-//TODO
+The serve command will run a build and watch the application files for changes.
+Whenever changes are made, the build files will be updated appropriately.
+Additionally, it will watch the server files for changes.
+Whenever changes are made, the server will restart itself.

 ```sh
 $ gulp serve
 ```

-//TODO

-### Build Configuration

-The `build.config.js` file in the project root contains configurable properties that are used in the project's build process.
-These properties will be reviewed here.

-`vendor_dir`: The directory in whic
-`vendor_files`: .

-`build_dir`:
-`compile_dir`:
+//TODO: explanation of when to use these commands

-## Running the Server
+### Running the Server

 The server can be started with the following command: